-By July 2016 2014, implement the principles of FDOT's "12 Steps Towards Walkable Communities" and "Healthy Street Design" into the City's Land Development Code (LDC), 5-Year Capital Improvement Program and development review criteria.
+By July 2016 implement the principles of FDOT's "12 Steps Policy 1.2.8:

+Towards Walkable Communities" and "Healthy Street Design" into the City's Land Development Code (LDC), 5-Year Capital corridors that are currently discontinuous, but could be connected in the future.

+Improvement Program and development review criteria.